plugowski/umenu/README.md

 Library allows you to add nested screens, as also implement your own screens with logic.

+## Menu Navigation
+To walk through menu items you have to trigger methods from `Menu` class.

+- `Menu.move(direction: -1|1)` with go to next or previous item.
+- `Menu.click()` select current item and execute callable, or go into SubMenu.
+- `Menu.reset()` reset current menu state and go to very beginning.
+- `Menu.draw()` redraw menu with current state.

 ## Menu Items
 This package already contains some basic Menu Items objects which can be used to build your menu